 - Commit to going to bed at the same time most nights of the week.
 Even if you have different schedules, laundry to fold, lunches to pack for tomorrow, etc., at least lay down together in your bedroom for 15 minutes at the end of the day.
 Enjoy time in that quiet, intimate space — talk, cuddle, touch, and kiss — and just enjoy being alone together.
 This provides a regular opportunity for sex to happen.
 Go with the flow.

-- Don’t say no. Many couples share with me that sex often doesn’t happen because even if one person would like to have sex or tries to initiate sex, they give up quickly if they get the impression that the other person isn’t interested.
-Give this a try: if your partner is in the mood for sex, make an effort to get there with her/him.
+- Try not to say “no” right away.
+Of course, all of us are entitled to make our own decisions about others’ access to our bodies, and to decline our partners’ invitations for sex if we choose to do so.
+Many couples share with me that sex often doesn’t happen because even if one person would like to have sex or tries to initiate sex, they give up quickly if they get the impression that the other person isn’t interested.
+Give this a try: if your partner is in the mood for sex, make an effort to turn your attention to the partnership and see if you can get there with her/him.
 You might be surprised at how easily you’re able to get in the mood if you let yourself be open to it.

 - Date each other.
-I know life is busy and kids take up a ton of your time and when you have a free night, you sometimes just want to curl up on the couch or use the opportunity to check some things off of your to-do list.
+I know life is busy; kids, work, and other responsibilities take up a ton of your time; and when you have a free night, you sometimes just want to curl up on the couch or use the opportunity to check some things off of your to-do list.
 But going out and having fun together — just the two of you — is an important way of laying the groundwork for intimate connection.
 Get the babysitter, put the list aside, say no to invitations from others, and date your partner.
+While COVID continues and our options in this area are limited, get creative about carving out alone time in whatever way you can — whether that means a backyard picnic, eating dinner together after kids’ bedtime once in a while, getting out for a walk or bike ride together, or whatever creative ways you can find and are workable for you.